MateuszKubuszok/CmderPackage/README.md

 Cygwin setup
 ---

-Cygwin can be further configured by running:
+Once Cygwin is installed it can be further configured by running:

     .\setup_cygwin.ps1

 and choosing packages to install/remove.

+Boost and depottools
+---

+To install boost run:

+    /opt/install_boost.sh

+in Cygwin console.
+Depot tools can be similarly (re)installed with command:

+    /opt/reinstall_depot_tools.sh

+Depottools directory can then be added to PATH with `seet_PATH_depottools.ps1` (run with administrator's priviledges).

 Libusb
 ---

 File can be found on [http://sourceforge.net/projects/libusb-win32/files/latest/download](sourceforge).

-TODO
----

-  - [ ] Create separate script for adding depot-tools to the windows path.
-  - [ ] Create separate script for building and installing boost.
-  - [ ] Create separate script for cleaning and downloading depottools Windows toolchain.

 License
 ---